nnormandin/nnormandin.github.io/_posts/2017-07-01-yellowfin.md

 Most state-of-the-art methods store gradients from previous time steps with some decay parameter to form a 'momentum' term that is combined with the gradient in the current time step.
 However, the parameters for the momentum term (eg. \\(\beta_1\\) and \\(\beta_2\\) for the *Adam* optimizer) are static during training.
 Here are my key takeaways from the *YellowFin* paper:

-- Recent [**literature**](https://arxiv.org/abs/1705.08292) has suggested that algorithms conducting element-wise gradient tuning yield marginal benefits to vanilla stochastic-gradient descent.
+- Recent [**literature**](https://arxiv.org/abs/1705.08292) has suggested that algorithms conducting element-wise gradient tuning yield marginal benefits compared to vanilla stochastic-gradient descent.
 Furthermore, models trained with these techniques actually generalize more poorly.
 - In another recent [**paper**](https://arxiv.org/abs/1605.09774), Mitliagkas et al. showed that asynchronous training introduces 'momentum-like dynamics' into optimization (amplifying the momentum that has already been specified in the parameters of the chosen optimizer).
 - The authors have found that tuning momentum as part of the optimizer parameter search improves convergence, but note that conducting a grid-search for the correct momentum and learning rates is challenging.
 Therefore, they propose *automatic momentum tuning*.
 - The authors demonstrate that *momentum is robust to learning rate misspecification*.
 The source of this property is that the spectral radius of the momentum operator, \\(\rho(\mathbf{\mathit{A}}_t)\\) is constant in some subset of the hyperparameter space.
 The spectral radius of a matrix \\(\rho(\mathit{X})\\) is the largest absolute value of its eigenvectors.